MichaelStott/tech-squawks/web/content/aws/canonical_requests/signing.md

 {{% /tab %}}
 {{< /tabs >}}

 3. Create the signature key: The _signature key_, used to sign the request string, is derived from the AWS secret key, Amazon-formatted request timestamp, region, and service.
-The folling pseudocode illustrates this process:
+The following pseudocode illustrates this process:
 {{< tabs groupId="pseudo" >}}
 {{% tab name="pseudocode" %}}
 ```